 Part of Dublin’s heritage is the Champion Trees, which are recorded in the Tree Register of Ireland by the Irish Tree Society and the Tree Council of Ireland as the largest for their species in Ireland.
-Ireland also has a history of Sacred Trees, which are usually certain species that are given protection and veneration due to their associations with ancient monuments or holy wells and which are protected by the ‘little people’, called faeries.
+Ireland also has a history of Sacred Trees, which are usually certain species that are given protection and veneration due to their associations with ancient monuments or holy wells and which are protected by the ‘little people,’ called faeries.

 Dublin is fortunate to have extensive native oak woodlands and the recreational forests of the Dublin Mountains and Wicklow Mountains National Park.
 Established in 2018, the Dublin Mountains Partnership (DMP) promotes the sustainable management of forest resources in the woodlands – both in the National Park and in privately owner woods surrounding the city.
-The local government bodies, National Parks and Wildlife Service, Forestry Service (Coillte) and Dublin Mountains Initiative coordinate a Volunteer Ranger Service.
+The local government bodies, National Parks and Wildlife Service, Forestry Service (Coillte), and Dublin Mountains Initiative coordinate a Volunteer Ranger Service.
 Through the principles of Leave No Trace, they work to raise awareness and minimize recreational impacts.
-We also have an “Adopt-A-Trail” program to manage the forest.
+There is also have an “Adopt-A-Trail” program to manage the forest.